Daniel B. Shapiro: Public service and diplomatic career

 From 1993 to 1995, Shapiro served as a professional staff member on the House Foreign Affairs Committee under Chairman Lee H. Hamilton.
 From 1995 to 1999, he was a legislative assistant and senior foreign policy adviser to Senator Dianne Feinstein.
 From 1999 to 2001, he sat on the National Security Council under President Bill Clinton, as director of legislative affairs, and as a Congressional liaison for National Security Adviser Sandy Berger.
 From 2001 to 2007, he was first legislative adviser and then deputy chief of staff (primarily on foreign policy issues) for U.S. Senator Bill Nelson.
 From 2007 to 2008, he was vice president of the Washington, D.C., lobbying firm Timmons & Company.

-Shapiro had served as an advisor to then-U.S. Sen. Barack Obama on Middle East and Jewish community issues since 2007, also assisting as strategist and fundraiser.
+In 2007 Shapiro became an advisor to then-U.S. Senator Barack Obama on Middle East and Jewish community issues, also assisting as strategist and fundraiser.
 He accompanied Obama on his July 2008 trip to Israel; in August 2008, Obama appointed him senior policy adviser and Jewish outreach coordinator for his 2008 presidential campaign.